 Speaking of difficulty, ending with Volume 17 puts animation studio Madhouse in a tough spot when it comes to adapting the ending of the Overlord anime.
 The studio has been adapting three books per season, so ending with Volume 17 makes for difficult story pacing.

 Perhaps the studio will end up creating an Overlord movie for the ending?
 After all, Maruyama has been talking about ending the story with epic-scale battles and no one wants a repeat of the CGI monsters of the third season.

 But that’s a problem for another day since Overlord Season 4 will be adapting the light novel series starting with Volume 10.
-In the meantime, Maruyama is still working on Overlord Volume 14.
-The book does not have an official release date, but Maruyama once tweeted that he hoped Santa has a present ready for Christmas 2019.
+In the meantime, Maruyama is still working on Overlord Volume 15.
+The book does not have an official release date, but since this book took two years to complete book readers may be waiting until 2022.